LMS-Community/lms-community.github.io/docs/getting-started/index.md

 ## Download and install Logitech Media Server v{{ version }}

 === ":material-microsoft-windows: Windows"
+    !!! warning
+        Please note that the 64-bit version still is somewhat experimental.
+It's recommended to uninstall an existing 32-bit version before installing the 64-bit version.
+Unless you tell the uninstaller to delete everything, the data should survive the upgrade.

     {{ win }}

     Then double click the downloaded package to launch the installation process in a familiar installation assistant.

+    !!! note
+        The 64-bit version does _not_ provide a control panel or tray icon.
+It must be started/stopped using the Windows service manager.

 === ":simple-raspberrypi: Raspberry Pi"